Top Tips for Homemade Apple Pie

 With their crisp texture and gently sweet flavor, Honeycrisp apples are our top choice for this pie filling.
 If you’d rather try another variety, go for any firm-fleshed apple, like Pink Lady, Rome and Jonagold.
 When it comes to flavor, most people prefer a sweet, slightly tangy filling.
 For a little extra tartness, throw a Granny Smith or two into the mix.

 Speaking of using apple combos, many bakers swear by this approach.
 Baking with multiple varieties lets you play with the texture of the filling, too.
 Some apples, even if they’re crunchy when raw, cook down to an applesaucy consistency—think Macintosh and Courtland.
 Others, like Gala, keep their shape.
 In the end, the flavor and texture all come down to personal preference, so experiment away.
-And if you can’t stop making pies, try these top-rated recipes!
+And if you can’t stop making pies, try

 How to Make Apple Pie

 Pulse flour, sugar and salt in a food processor until blended.
 Add the butter and keep pulsing until the butter pieces are the size of peas.
 While processing, add just enough ice water to form moist crumbs.
 Or watch

 . how to mix pie dough by hand

 Divide the dough in half.
 Shape each section into a disk and wrap separately in plastic.
 Refrigerate for a half-hour or overnight.